DumbCaveSpider/HorribleIdeas/about.md

 ---

 ## About
-This silly lil' mod adds a mod menu filled to the brim with **over 30 crazy troll options**!
+This silly lil' mod adds a mod menu filled to the brim with **over 30 crazy troll options** to mess around with!
 Spice up your gameplay by adding some truly terrible features to absolutely wreck your entire game.

 ---